YukinoKoh/ways2say/README.md

 ### 2. Deploy the webhook to your favorite server
 This step is to define URL that hosts the webhook.
 I use Google Cloud Platform, particularly Cloud function.

-- Modify network requesting part in the webhook for the server: [GCP sample to handle multiple HTTP methods](https://cloud.google.com/functions/docs/writing/http)
+- Modify the webhook and upload it to the server: [GCP sample to handle multiple HTTP methods](https://cloud.google.com/functions/docs/writing/http)
-- Upload the file to the server: [GCP Cloud function deploy](https://cloud.google.com/functions/docs/tutorials/http)
 - Debug...: [GC function logs](https://cloud.google.com/functions/docs/monitoring/logging)

 ### 3. Setting up the app at Facebook developer account page